Biophilic Design

 Another element that goes into biophilic design is materials.
 Although we may not consider this at first glance, building materials and furniture choices can have a huge impact on how connected to nature we feel.
 In some cases, people like to mimic outdoor environments with subtle design choices.
 This could take the form of wall panelling in the style of a beehive – mimicking a naturally occurring design.

 Using natural wood or stone on the exterior as well as throughout makes us feel better connected to nature.
 When considering the views from highly glazed window or door systems, wooden cladding can be incorporated to offer a form of solar shading in keeping with biophilia.
-Technowood offer natural materials for exterior cladding, using up to 98% less timber in production to offer sustainable materials.
-Given that sustainability is key in the design process, natural materials that are also sustainable are highly desirable.
+The new Avino Atelier timber showroom showcases some of the most exquisite timber and glazing systems engineered to Passive House standards.

-Last of the 5 key elements is fake elements.
-By this, we don’t mean fake plants.
-Instead, as most of us aren’t lucky enough to live on the coast, consider framing a picture of a sea view.
-Alternatively, incorporate a feature wall using wallpaper with natural elements on the design.
-Although these are not strictly real elements, they will still enhance the connection to outdoors and increase positivity within a biophilic design. art choices and furniture can be selected to reflect outdoor environments, even in the heart of the home.
-Opting for wood interior features can make your inside space feel more outdoorsy and faux fur touches can be used to add textures you would find outdoors.
+Last of the five key elements is fabricated or simulated elements.
+This could be the implementation of a spiral staircase or curved wall that simply emulates the natural shapes found in nature.
+Textured nature-inspired wallpaper designs can be used for a statement wall that offers a tactile quality.
+These types of elements can further enhance the connection to nature and increase feelings of positivity. art choices and furniture can be selected to reflect outdoor environments, even in the heart of the home.
+Opting for wood interior features can make your inside space feel more connected to the outdoors and faux fur accents can be used to add texture as you would find in nature.

-When merging exterior and interior spaces, often privacy is a large consideration.
-Thanks to Grants Blinds, you can create large elevations of glazing with completely concealed blind systems.
-Designed to offer flexible blind solutions for any shape or size of glass, the blinds can even be fully automated or integrated within your smart home system.
+Privacy is another consideration when merging exterior and interior spaces.
+Large elevations of glazing can be achieved with completely concealed blind systems.
+Designed to offer flexible blind solutions for any shape or size of glass, blinds, by Grants Blinds can even be fully automated or integrated within a smart home system.

 floor to ceiling sliding glass doors in a minimalist living room

-When natural light is not possible in the evenings or during winter, artificial lighting has evolved to become the next best thing.
+When natural light is not available in the evenings or during winter, artificial LED lighting has evolved producing accurate colour temperatures that reflect natural light throughout the day.
 Intelligent lighting systems from IndigoZest can mimic natural patterns of light to align with our biological systems.
-The experts at IndigoZest understand the body clock takes the majority of its cues from the visible light and tap into that to create human centric lighting, never forgetting the importance of light quality itself.
+Programming can now tap into enhanced productivity using LED lighting to achieve the right colour temperature all day long.

 If you’re thinking about incorporating biophilic design in your next project or want to hear how our tenants can offer advice and guidance to achieve this, simply get in touch with us.
 We are always on hand to discuss ideas and offer design advice.